-2018 will mark the 85th Anniversary of the Commonwealth Society of Teachers of Dancing (CSTD).
+2018 marks the 85th Anniversary of the Commonwealth Society of Teachers of Dancing (CSTD).

 The Society had its beginnings in 1933 with the formation of the National Examination System and the Victorian Society of Dancing.
 Established in 1931 and 1933 respectively, the two organisations were founded to establish Examination Standards and to raise the standard of dance in Australia.